appleseed-data/court_volume/README.md

 Central Question to be answered: How many cases would have been disposed during the pandemic that would have been resolved in a normal year?

-Motivation: Identify the potential impact of diposing cases by estimating the court backlog.
+Motivation: Identify the potential impact of disposing cases by estimating the court backlog.

 ## Core Concepts